node-usb/node-usb/Readme.md

 `this` in the callback is the InEndpoint object.

-### .startStream(nTransfers=3, transferSize=maxPacketSize)
+### .startPoll(nTransfers=3, transferSize=maxPacketSize)
-Start a streaming transfer from the endpoint.
+Start polling the endpoint.

 The library will keep `nTransfers` transfers of size `transferSize` pending in the kernel at all times to ensure continuous data flow.
 This is handled by the libusb event thread, so it continues even if the Node v8 thread is busy.
 The `data` and `error` events are emitted as transfers complete.

-### .stopStream()
+### .stopPoll()
-Stop the streaming transfer.
+Stop polling.

 Further data may still be received.
 The `end` event is emitted once all transfers have completed or canceled.

 ### Event: data(data : Buffer)
-Emitted with data received by the stream
+Emitted with data received by the polling transfers

 ### Event: error(error)
-Emitted when the stream encounters an error.
+Emitted when polling encounters an error.

 ### Event: end
-Emitted when the stream has been canceled
+Emitted when polling has been canceled

 OutEndpoint
 -----------